 - Install the software by following the on-screen prompts.

 - The right click on the Start button and select Settings.

 - Select the Start button tab and just check Disable taskbar transparency.

-- Click OK and that’s it; uncheck the same option if you want to enable taskbar transparency on Windows 8.
+- Click OK and that’s it; uncheck the same option if you want to enable taskbar transparency on Windows 8 or Windows 10.

-Another way in which you can complete this operation is by using a dedicated theme for Windows 8 and Windows 8.1.
+Another way in which you can complete this operation is by using a dedicated theme for Windows.

-- Download Aero Lite Theme from here and unzip the theme on your device.
+- Download Aero Lite Theme and unzip the theme on your device.